vincentdchan/halang/README.md

 # Language

 This language is similar to JavaScript, but it has differences because this project is not completely finished.

-## Typed?

-Once Halang is static typed, but after my consideration, Halang return to be dynamic because it's its origin propose.
-The static typed version is still in another branch.

 ## String